aristocrats/sikky/README.md

 ## Why TypeScript, Rollup and Buble?

-TypeScript doesn't offer much more than just  selecting the module export type, and it bundles down to a horrible ES5 code.
-So you would need to transpile down to ES2015, and from there use a real ES2015 compiler.
+TypeScript doesn't offer much more than just  selecting the module export type, and it bundles down to a horrible `ES5` code.
+So you would need to transpile down to `ES2015`, and from there use a real `ES2015 compiler`.

-Babel is the people's favorite, but it's not quick enough, and provides additional code in your bundled files for example if you are using ES2016 classes.
-So the choice fell on Bubble.
+Babel is the people's favorite, but it's not quick enough, and provides additional code in your bundled files for example if you are using `ES2016` classes.
+So the choice fell on `Bublé`.

 For the bundler itself, both Webpack and Browserify also give you additional code in your bundled files.
-I wanted a quick build system with clean output.
+I wanted a quick build system with clean output. `Rollup` provides this.
-Rollup provides this.
 Clean and nice output with exactly the same code as you developed.